software-mansion/react-native-reanimated/README.md

 sqrt(nodeOrNumber)
 ```

 The square root of the given node.
-If the number is negative, NaN is returned.
+If the number is negative, an error is thrown.

 ---
 ### `sin`